Melapress/wp-security-audit-log/readme.txt

 * See what everyone is doing in real time,
 * Log off any user with just a click,
 * Generate HTML and CSV reports,
-* Export the audit log in CSV (ideal for integrations),
+* Export the activity log in CSV (ideal for integrations),
 * Get instantly notified via email of important changes,
-* Search the audit log using text-based searches
+* Search the activity log using text-based searches
 * Use built-in filters to fine tune the searches,
-* Store audit log in an external database to improve security,
+* Store activity log in an external database to improve security,
-* Integrate & centralize the WordPress audit log in syslog, Paperlog and other third party log management solutions,
+* Integrate & centralize the WordPress activity log in syslog, Papertrail and other third party log management solutions,
 * Configure archiving and mirroring of logs.

 See our [premium features page](https://www.wpsecurityauditlog.com/premium-features/) for more detailed information.